-- Depending on the surgery being done, your child may have a breathing tube placed while he or she is asleep.
-If a breathing tube is used, your child may have a sore throat after the surgery. - To keep your child asleep during the surgery, he or she may be given anesthetic medication by mask, through the IV tube or both.
-When the surgery is over, the medications will be stopped and your child will begin to wake up.
+- Depending on the test or surgery being done, your child may have a breathing tube placed while he or she is asleep.
+If a breathing tube is used, your child may have a sore throat afterward. - To keep your child asleep during the test or surgery, he or she may be given anesthetic medication by mask, through the IV or both.
+When the procedure is over, the medications will be stopped and your child will begin to wake up.